Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-4-release-notes.md

 -   Device Manager
 	-   Enabled Device Manager Context UI to be extended by plugins
--   RT-IDE
+-   RTIDE
-	-   RT-IDE GNU Compiler Collection (GCC) toolchain is updated to version 6.3.1.
+	-   RTIDE GNU Compiler Collection (GCC) toolchain is updated to version 6.3.1.
 -   SmartThings&trade;
 	-   The setupId is a mandatory field and is mapped to the device onboarding ID.
 	-   The RESTful API Modeling Language (RAML) for SmartThings&trade; is updated.